nalvarez508/southwest-tracker/README.md

 This project was originally designed to determine if there were nonstop flights between a location - specifically, Sacramento to Orlando.
 It's listed on the airport sites as having nonstop (seasonal) service, but I did not know when that season was.

+**Update March 2022:** Southwest either blocked my IP or scraping overall.
+Rest in peace Southwest Tracker.

 ## Update

-Two major updates are underway.
+Two major updates are NOT underway.

 The addition of threading has cut search times by 53%, a major improvement.